1. City Code Establishing Waukee Public Library

 The Waukee Public Library has purchased mobile hotspots as a public service for library patrons to assist with schoolwork, professional work, recreational use, or other wireless internet needs.
 Given the expense of the mobile hotspot, the library requires a library card for check out.
 To ensure that these mobile hotspots are available and functional for all cardholders, the Waukee Public Library Board of Trustees have set forth the following guidelines for use:

-- The library patron is responsible for any mobile hotspot borrowed from the Waukee Public Library, including its case.
+- The library cardholder is responsible for any mobile hotspot borrowed from the Waukee Public Library, including its case.

 - The hotspot CANNOT be returned in the book drop.
-Until the hotspot and case are returned inside the library and checked in, it is the patron’s responsibility.
+Until the hotspot and case are returned inside the library and checked in, it is the library cardholder’s responsibility.

 - The mobile hotspots are available to Waukee Public Library cardholders age 14 or older in good standing.

-- Mobile hotspots check out for one week and can be renewed twice and put on hold if available.
+- Mobile hotspots check out for 10 days, can be renewed twice if available, and can be put on hold if available.

 - Overdue fines for mobile hotspots will be accrued at a rate of $2.00 per day to a maximum of $10.

-- If the mobile hotspot or accessories are not returned, it will be considered lost, the borrower will be charged the replacement fee below.
+- If the mobile hotspot or accessories are not returned, it will be considered lost, the library cardholder will be charged the replacement fee below.
 Wireless service will be terminated and the device will be unusable.

 o Mobile hotspot $100